M0hammed-Gamal/USAFE-Downloader/readme.md

 - Ensure that the URL you provide points to a direct file download.
 If the URL does not point directly to a downloadable file, the script may return an error.
 - If you encounter issues, please check your internet connection and ensure the URL is valid.

+## Disclaimer

+Use this script only to download content that you have the rights to access.
+Ensure all downloads comply with local laws and the terms of service of the content provider.